usaid-cs/yesterday-i-learned/useless-trivia.md

+- Betty White starred as "Bitey White" the tiger in Toy Story 4.
 - "Cancerous prototype": a kind of prototype software that the higher-ups liked so much, they decided you must continue working on it to make it a real product.
 I thought I saw this somewhere, but according to Google, I made this all up.
 - Elon Musk has such a strange accent because he's was raised in South Africa.
 - `"pain in my bloody arse"` only gets 10 results on Google.
 What!
 It's going to be 11 now.